Conal2023/IrishQuiz/README.md

 - **Score** The players score is tracked throughout the game and increases for each correct answer.

 - **Play Again Feature** Once the player answers all ten questions they are giving the options of playing again.

+## Testing:

+- I have manaully tested the project using CI Python Linter with no errors showing.

+- I have used bothe my local termianl and the Heroku website to run the quiz with no errors shwing up.

+## Deployment:

+This project was deployed using Heroku.
+- steps for deployment:
+    - Create a new Heroku app
+    - Set the builds to Python and NodeJS in that order
+    - Link the Heroku app to my repository
+    - Click Deploy

+## Credits:

+- The Code Institute Love-Sandwiches Project help me learn a lot about Python.

+- The (www.w3schools.com) website helped with trying to figure out how to use the correct code and how to get it to work for me.

+- Slack chats - When I was really struggling I was able to ask other students for help.